 Arts Thread is a launchpad for the next generation of creative talent representing 300,000 students in more than 100 countries from over 740 design schools.
 For the first time ever, design students, graduates, universities, schools and the creative industry can network worldwide.

 The Arts Thread digital platform is a fantastic free tool for new creatives forming relationships with brands, retailers, trade shows, events, media and charities such as Design Pavilion, Levi's, Nike, Magis, Urban Outfitters, Duggal, Première Vision, Avery Dennison, Eastpak, Specsavers, s.Oliver, BBC Worldwide, Greenpeace, United Nations, Hearst Corp, Hermès, Milan Design Week, London Design Festival, Who's Next-Paris, Equip'Hotel, FESPA, WGSN, PSFK, and more.

-Custom-designed, digital animations by audiovisual design collective Circus Family, based in The Netherlands, will grace Superior Digital’s spectacular digital signage located at West 42nd and 49th Streets, the gateways to Times Square, prior to and during Design Pavilion’s program.
+Custom-designed, digital animations by audiovisual design collective Circus Family, based in The Netherlands, graced Superior Digital’s spectacular digital signage located at West 42nd and 49th Streets, the gateways to Times Square, during Design Pavilion.

 About Circus Family

 Circus Family has a passion for bringing challenging projects to life using graphic design, moving image, music and interactive technology.
 They merge design and technology to explore new territories, create powerful audiovisual experiences and tell stories worth telling.

 Superior Digital Displays are spectacular digital signage located at West 42nd and 49th Streets.
 Circus Family's custom-designed animations for Design Pavilion was on view on these gateway screens in Times Square during the event.
 These dynamic and eye-catching digital communications added a new dimension in the visibility of Design Pavilion, its sponsors and exhibitors, and NYCxDESIGN.